How many units are in The Metropolitan?

 What’s the advantage of “lock-and-leave lifestyle?”

 High rise living is often touted as having the benefit of being a “lock and leave lifestyle.”
-Residents can lock the door to their condo and leave for an extended period of time knowing that issues facing single family home owners will be handled by the staff.
+Residents can lock the door to their condo and leave for an extended period of time knowing that many issues facing single family home owners are managed by the staff.
 Deliveries and mail are accepted.
 The lawn will not need to be mowed.
 Your property is secured.
-Any weather related incidents would be handled by onsite management.

 Lock, leave, enjoy.